jaimetur/PhotoMigrator/README.md

 - [Download AMD 64 bits version](https://github.com/jaimetur/CloudPhotoMigrator/raw/refs/heads/main/_built_versions/3.0.0-alpha/CloudPhotoMigrator_v3.0.0-alpha_windows_amd64.zip)

 ## Instructions:
-You can copy and unzip the downloaded Script into any local folder or to any Shared folder of our Synology NAS.
+You can copy and unzip the downloaded Script into any local folder or to any Shared folder of your server or Synology NAS.

-After that you have to download Takeout Zip's files from Google Takeout and paste the ZIP files onto the folder called '**Zip_files**' within the folder script which is the default folder to process Takeout ZIP files, or if you prefeer you can put them in any other subfolder and use the option _'-z, --zip-folder <folder_name>'_ to indicate it.
-(Note: paste all Zip files downloaded from Google Takeout directly on that folder, without subfolders inside it).

 Then you just need to call it depending on your environment:
   - If you run it from Windows (using Shell or PowerShell terminal) you have to call the master script '**CloudPhotoMigrator.exe**'

   - If you run it from Synology NAS (using SSH terminal) or from Linux/Mac, you have to call the master script '**CloudPhotoMigrator.run**'.
     Minimum version required to run the script directly from your Synology NAS (using SSH terminal) is **DSM 7.0**.